Engee documentation

 learning_rate = 0.08;

-When pushing the CPU, it is worth starting with epochs=100 and slowly increasing this value.
-Even if we are far from "industrial" values, we still risk losing a lot of CPU time while we train the neural network in a suboptimal setting.
+When running on the CPU, it's worth starting with epochs=100 and slowly increase this amount.
+Even if we are far from the "industrial" values, we still risk losing a lot of CPU time while we train the neural network in a suboptimal setting.

 Let's create a standard training procedure: